dowjones/dj-dna-streams-javascript/README.md

 Alternatively you can simply check out this project from Git.

-#### Authentication
+### Authentication

 User Key

-#### Configuring The App
+### Configuring The App

 There are three ways to pass configuration variables to the app.
 Please note that environment variables (Option 1) will override values provided in the `customerConfig.json` file (Option 2).
 They will not override values passed directly to the `Listener` constructor (Option 3).

-Option 1.
+#### Option 1.
 Set environment variables.

-###### User Key
+Export the following envirnment variables:

   **USER_KEY**
      Dow Jones provided user key.

   **SUBSCRIPTION_ID**
      This environment variable holds the subscription ID.

+#### Option 2.
+Modifying `customerConfig.json`

-Option 2.
-Modify the 'customerConfig.json' file.
-In this project's root you will find the 'customerConfig.json' file.
+In this project's root you will find the `customerConfig.json` file.
 Add your credentials and subscription ID.
 Ensure your additions follow the JSON data format conventions.

-###### User Key

 ```
 {